abhinav4848/Obsidian-Medicine/tumor markers.md

 aliases:
   - tumour markers
 ---
-All tumor markers beginning with CA are monoclonal antibodies.
+All tumour markers beginning with CA are monoclonal antibodies.

 |                                        |                                                                                                                           |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |